michaeleze/Flight-booking-app/README.md

 # Flight Booking

-This Application returns same flight schedule for any destination and date.
+This Application is a fligh booking application with mock api that returns same flight schedule for any destination and date - no logic onn the backend yet.

 ### Install modules